John Q. Trapp

-John Quincy Trapp (born October 2, 1945) is an American former professional basketball player.

-A 6'7" power forward from the University of Nevada, Las Vegas, Trapp played five seasons (1968–1973) in the National Basketball Association (NBA) as a member of the San Diego Rockets, Los Angeles Lakers, and Philadelphia 76ers.
+John Quincy Trapp (October 2, 1945 – disappeared c.
+1995) was an American professional basketball player.
+A 6 ft 7 in (2.01 m) power forward from the University of Nevada, Las Vegas (then known as Nevada Southern University), Trapp played five seasons (1968–1973) in the National Basketball Association (NBA) as a member of the San Diego Rockets, Los Angeles Lakers, and Philadelphia 76ers.
 He averaged 7.4 points per game in his NBA career and won a league championship with the Lakers in 1972.
+He finished his professional career in the United States with the Denver Rockets of the American Basketball Association (ABA) in 1973.